A PA without a walkie is a talking sandbag. – Unknown AD

-As a PA, you are going to be on the walkie a lot.
-You will quickly find that there is a certain “walkie lingo” that you must learn, if you don’t want to look and sound like a complete retard.
+As a production assistant, you are going to be on the walkie a lot.
+You will quickly find that there is a specific walkie talkie lingo that you must learn if you don’t want to look and sound like a complete idiot in front of the entire crew.
 Let me attempt to explain how some of this works.
 It’s pretty straightforward.
-Also be sure to check out Set Lingo.
+Also be sure to check out my article on Film Set Lingo.

 (Also, on that note – No goofing off over the walkie.
-Unless you want the AD to take it away from you, and make you look like a child in front of the whole crew.)
+Unless you want the AD to take it away from you and make you look like a child in front of the entire crew.)

 Remember to keep fresh batteries on you or somewhere close – at all times!

 “Does anyone have eyes on _____” – Term used when trying to find someone who doesn’t have a walkie.